- Does your work in the world feed your soul, yet you seek a deeper connection to yourself, your inner wisdom, and truth?

 A holistic approach to supporting communities within higher education through coaching, workshops, and consulting.

-* Please reach out to discuss your goals and charting your path.
+* Contact me to discuss your goals and charting your path.

 *Customizable offerings available.
 Workshops can be tailored to serve undergraduate, graduate, staff, or faculty groups.
 Please reach out for further information.